irods/irods_docs/docs/system_overview/genquery.md

 !!!
 Note
     `OFFSET` and `LIMIT` only accept integers.
 Notice the examples do not wrap the integers in single quotes.
 Doing so will result in an error.

-### Resultsets and Pagination
+### Result sets and Pagination

 Unlike GenQuery1, GenQuery2 does not provide built-in support for pagination.
-The resultset of a query will always be returned in its entirety.
+The result set of a query will always be returned in its entirety.
 That means users fetching large amounts of data need to be careful of exhausting memory resources on the iRODS servers.
 GenQuery2 helps with this by defaulting to 256 rows if `LIMIT` is not defined in the query.

 !!!
 Note
     `LIMIT` is provided as a convenience.
 It can be used in place of `FETCH FIRST N ROWS ONLY`, which is what's defined as part of the SQL standard.